microsoft/CNTK/Documentation/current_iteration.md

 This work is rolled over to next release due to dependency on test infrastructure updates.

 ## Keras and Tensorboard
-### Example on Keras and SKLearn multi-GPU support on CNTK
+### Provided an example on Keras for multi-GPU support on CNTK.
+Details are [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-MultiGPU-Support-with-Keras).
 ### Added Tensorboard image support for CNTK.
 Now CNTK users can use tensorboard to display images.
 More details and examples can be found [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-TensorBoard-for-Visualization).

 ## Others